supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/split_videos_by_duration/README.md

-# Filter Video by Duration
+# Split Video by Duration

-`Filter Video by Duration` layer is used to filter videos by the duration.
+`Split Video by Duration` layer is used to split videos by the duration.

 # Settings